beejjorgensen/bgc/src/bgc_part_1200_types_4.md

 optimize.

-`restrict` has block scope, that is, the restriction only lasts for the scope its used.
+`restrict` has block scope, that is, the restriction only lasts for the scope it's used.
 If it's in a parameter list for a function, it's in the block scope of that function.

-If the restricted pointer points to an array, the restriction covers the entire array.
+If the restricted pointer points to an array, it only applies to the individual objects in the array.
+Other pointers could read and write from the array as long as they didn't read or write any of the same elements as the restricted one.

 If it's outside any function in file scope, the restriction covers the entire program.